A-Mozeak/daily-raise/READMEAlt.md

 ```

 ### Rendering Participants
-Outside of our script, we'll create an unordered list to contain the list of participants.
+In our index.html file, we'll create an unordered list to contain the list of participants.
 ```html
 <ul id="participants"></ul>
 ```

-Create a function that generates a UI element for each participant.
+In the custom.js file, create a function that generates a UI element for each participant.
 We can later pass in the **session_id** property to ID the elements.
 ```javascript
 function renderParticipant(id, n) {
     let uiList = document.getElementById("participants");